brannonstarnes/mobile-first-design/README.md

 ## Intro

 One Hip Dog is a mockup bio website for a fake music production company.
 The style and branding was inspired by [Chubbies(R)](https://www.chubbiesshorts.com/collections/5-5-inseam-swim-trunks) Swim Shorts (click the link to see what I mean!).
-PLEASE NOTE: the links to Music, Merch, and Concert Schedule are not wired up to any location intentionally.
+PLEASE NOTE: social links are active, however, the links to Music, Merch, and Concert Schedule are intentionally not wired up to any URLs.
 The point wasn't to create a large multipage website!

 ## Purpose